Curriculum & Instruction

 • If a child is working below grade level, it shall be noted in the comments section of the report card.

-• Academic grades shall not be reduced for misconduct or for punishment.
+• Academic grades shall not be reduced for misconduct or punishment.

 • Grades shall be based on percentages, not points.